 All the important bits in one place for journalists, book bloggers and reviewers.

 As a teen, Tara K. Ross discovered how well-written prose can change the trajectory of a person's life.
 Case in point: her life.
-She now passes along this wisdom through her work as a school speech-language pathologist and mentor with local youth programs.
-She is also blessed with a ridiculously supportive family that grants her time to create stories that tackle the interplay of faith and mental health.
+She now passes along this wisdom through her work as a school speech-language pathologist and mentor.
+She is also blessed with a ridiculously supportive family that grants her time to create stories that tackle the interplay of family, community and mental health.
 FADE TO WHITE is her debut novel (IlluminateYA, May 2020).

-When Tara is not writing or reading all things YA, you can find her rock climbing the Ontario escarpment, planning her family's next jungle trek or blogging at www.hopeprose.com.
+When Tara is not writing or reading, you can find her rock climbing the Ontario escarpment, interviewing authors on The Hope Prose Podcast, or blogging at www.hopeprose.com.

 BACK COVER BIO:

-Tara K. Ross lives with her husband, two daughters and rescued fur-baby in a field of cookie-cutter homes near Toronto, Canada.
-She works as a school speech-language pathologist and mentors with local youth programs.
-When Tara is not writing or reading all things young adult fiction, you can find her rock climbing the Ontario escarpment, planning her family's next jungle trek or podcasting/blogging at www.tarakross.com.
+Tara K. Ross lives with her husband, two daughters, and rescued fur-babies in the artisanal town of Eden Mills, Ontario.
+She works as a school speech-language pathologist and mentors new and emerging creatives.
+When Tara is not writing or reading, you can find her rock climbing the Ontario escarpment, interviewing authors for The Hope Prose Podcast, or blogging at www.tarakross.com.

 FADE TO WHITE is her debut novel.